rust-lang-ru/translations/originals/announcements/2020-05-15-five-years-of-rust.md

 ## Quotes from the teams
 Of course we can't cover every change that has happened.
-So we reached out and asked some of our leads what changes their most proud of:
+So we reached out and asked some of our teams what changes they are most proud of:

 > For rustdoc, the big things were:
 > * The automatically generated documentation for blanket implementations